w3f/Grant-Milestone-Delivery/evaluations/blackprint_1_cruikshankss.md

 Sketch: Can be used for creating node editor and modify node connections Blackprint Editor: An IDE that combine the sketch and the engine and provide another tools on the GUI to make the development more easier
  Browser/Node.js/Deno

+ "node editor"

+ don't have to download the Blackprint Editor because the browser/Node.js can run a node editor too

+ "modify node connections"

+Blackprint conceptually designs software like hardware (with "cable connections") in their no-code app.

+ Polkadot.js's library then will handle the connection between parachain and the current environment (Browser/Node.js).